ScHARR Information Governance

 - Offices left unlocked, or doors held open

 - Lost/stolen equipment containing risk-bearing data that are not appropriately protected

 - Information stored on external services without the proper checks

-- Information shared incorrectly; i.e. transmission of risk-bearing data by unencrypted e-mail
+- Information shared incorrectly, e.g. transmission of risk-bearing data unencrypted by e-mail

-- Saving of usernames and passwords within the browsers of computers that are not protected
+- Saving of usernames and passwords within web browsers of computers that are not protected

 The IG Committee will formally assess and document risks to information and the controls put in place to manage risk.